pnochisaki/young-inglewood/_content/pages/wine.md

     answer: >
       We release our current vintage wines first to FYI members, who are able to purchase and enjoy them a full month before the general public.
-      Additionally, FYI members get sole access to any library and large format wines we release.
+      Additionally, FYI members get priority access to any library and large format wines we release.
   - question: How does Young Inglewood Vineyards' location influence our wine?
     answer: Our family-owned, organically and regeneratively farmed Napa Valley estate in St. Helena rests on the alluvial fan that spreads from the base